 Pursuant to an IBIS Advanced Technology Modeling Task Group discussion, Draft 4 removes “Direction” and adds “ExecutableTx” and “ExecutableRx”.
 This draft also restores the prohibition on multiple [Algorithmic Model] keyword sections for a given [Model].
 Finally, the issue title has been changed to reflect the absence of “Reserved Parameters” in the current proposal.

 The BIRD was approved for forwarding to the IBIS Open Forum without objection by the IBIS-ATM Task Group on June 2, 2015, with the use of “_” in the “Executable_Tx” and “Executable_Rx”, requirement that 3-state buffers use only “Executable” and support for either “Executable_Tx” or “Executable_Rx” or both for I/O buffers.

+BIRD 178.1 is issued to change the implied Table 2 requirement that Executable_Tx and Executable_Rx both be present for I/O Model_types.

+BIRD178.2 is issued to update the Reserved Parameter tables to reflect PAM-4 Reserved Parameters defined in BIRD175.3.

+BIRD178.3 is issued as the result of two editorial amendments proposed during consideration and voting on the BIRD in the IBIS Open Forum.
+The first change is to replace Supported Directions “Any” with “Rx, Tx”, “Rx-only” with “Rx”, and “Tx-only” with “Tx” in the text and tables.
+The second is to add a “Direction” line to the summary text for each Reserved Parameter in the main body of the specification document.

+BIRD178.3 was approved unanimously during the July 31, 2015 IBIS Open Forum teleconference.

+For each Reserved Parameter add one of the following Direction lines, as documented in Table 1 below, positioned before the Descriptors heading:

+Direction: Rx

+Direction: Tx

+Direction: Rx, Tx

 Add the following text at the end of section 10.7, “Reserved Parameter and Data Type Rule Summary Tables”: